Neural Networks Efficiently Learn Low-Dimensional Representations with SGD: Auxiliary Lemmas

 The above result states that, with a number of samples linear in the input dimension $d$, SGD is able to produce iterates that are in close proximity to the principal subspace; thus, it efficiently learns (approximately) low-dimensional weights, exhibiting an implicit bias towards low-complexity models.
-The interplay between two forces is in effect here.
+While prior works have established that NNs adapt to low-dimensional manifold structures in the data in some contexts~\citep{chen2019nonparametric, buchanan2021deep, wang2021deep}, our result has a different nature.
+More specifically, the interplay between two forces is in effect here.
 The most important one is the linear relationship between the first-layer weights and the input in both student and teacher models together with the input distribution.
 The alignment described in Lemma~\ref{lem:population_gradient} yields \emph{sparsified} weights in a basis defined by the teacher network, effectively reducing the dimension from $d$ to $k$.
 The second force is the explicit $L_2$-regularization.
 We emphasize that $L_2$-regularization does not play the main role in this sparsification; even though it may provide shrinkage to zero, $L_2$ penalty will in general produce non-sparse solutions.
 However, it is still required as remarked in the previous section; the explicit $L_2$ regularization ensures that SGD avoids critical points outside of the principal subspace.

 Notice that Theorem~\ref{thm:sgd} provides convergence estimates only to the principal subspace, and does not have any implications on the convergence behavior of the orthogonal projection $\bW_\parallel$ within this region.
 In the next section, we show that the implied low-dimensional structure is sufficient to provide guarantees on the generalization error, learnability, and compressibility of SGD.